artemissakorafa

 Translating the untranslatable

-Translation describes the process of transfering words or text from one language into another.
+Translation describes the process of transferring words or text from one language into another.
 But is it always possible to find the exact equivalent of a word or concept between two languages?
 Not really.
 In fact, language professionals are convinced that some words or concepts are merely untranslatable.

 When is a word untranslatable?